VA250 for Tourism Partners

 • Most grants are open to non-profits, state and federally-recognized tribal nations, and Virginia localities.

 • National Park Service also offers multiple grants programs.
-The Semiquincentennial Program is specifically for restoring and preserving sites and structures listed on the National Register of Historic Places that commemorate the founding of the nation before December 31, 1800.
+The Semiquincentennial Program is specifically for restoring and preserving sites and structures listed on the National Register of Historic Places that commemorate the founding of the nation through 1815.
+Applications for this round of the Semiquincentennial Program were due by March 18, 2025.
+Future deadlines will be posted here once known.

 • Most NPS grants are open to non-profits, federally-recognized tribal nations, and localities